PlanTL-GOB-ES/SPACCC_TOKEN/README.md

 Latin America, South Africa and Spain (http://www.scielo.org).

 A clinician classified those cases into those that were similar to real clinical texts in terms of structure and content and those that were not suitable for this task.
-Figure legends were automatically removed and in case multiple clinical cases were listed, these were split into single clinical cases.
+Figure legends were automatically removed and, in case multiple clinical cases were listed, these were split into single clinical cases.